-- a) If Tthe Complainant and the Respondent agree to resolve the Complaint matter is settled if the dispute is resolved through mediation the: - i) Complaint Administrator will inform the Complaints Officers; and - ii) Complainant must formally withdraw the Complaint by advising the Complaints Officer in writing.
+- a) If Tthe Complainant and the Respondent agree to resolve the Complaint matter is settled if the dispute is resolved through mediation the: - i) Complaint Administrator will inform the Complaints Officer; and - ii) Complainant must formally withdraw the Complaint by advising the Complaints Officer in writing.

-b) If the Complaint is not resolved at mediation, the Complaint Administrator will inform the Complaints Officer and prepare a confidential report for Council to note that the mediation process was unsuccessful.
+b) If the Complaint is not resolved at mediation, the Complaint Administrator will notify the Complaints Officer who will prepare a confidential report for Council to note that the mediation process was unsuccessful.